AuthySE/Authy-API-Samples/README.md

    $ cd Authy-API-Samples
    ```

-1. Update the .api.env with your user/environment/API information and then load the variables into your environment.
-If you are using a UNIX operating system, just use the source command to load the variables into your environment.
+1. Update the .api.env file if you are on macOS/Linux or the .api.env.bat file with your user/environment/API information and then load the variables into your environment.
+If you are using macOS or Linux operating systems, just use the source command to load the variables into your environment.

    ```bash
    $ source .api.env